gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 Failure function returns an error String.

+On iOS, it returns YES or NO depending if it was able to locate the app.

 ## Extras

-For those who are using VisualStudio 2017 TACO and building on a remote Mac with their Amazon libraries on their Windows computers, you might like to add the following script and Cordova hook to help bring the necessary bits across to the other end.
+For those who are using VisualStudio 2017 TACO (still?!) and building on a remote Mac with their Amazon libraries on their Windows computers, you might like to add the following script and Cordova hook to help build the necessary bits.
+Below is an updated script that may help you out...

 In your config.xml add a reference to the before-build script: